StraitsX/EIPs/EIPS/eip-pbmrc1.md

 ## Security Considerations
 <!-- TBD Improvement: Think of other security considerations + Read up other security considerations in various EIPS and add on to this.
 Improve grammer, sentence structure -->

-Malicious users are able to clone existing PBM in tricking users, or creating a PBM with no underlying token of value, or falsifying the face value of each PBM token.
+- Malicious users may attempt to:

+  - clone existing PBM Tokens to perform double-spending;
+  - create invalid PBM Token with no underlying Spot Token; or
+  - falsifying the face value of PBM token through wrapping of fraudulent/invalid/worthless Spot Tokens.

-Compliant contracts should pay attention to the balance change for each user when a token is being consumed or minted.
+- Compliant contracts should pay attention to the balance change for each user when a token is being consumed or minted.

+- If PBM Tokens are sent to a contract that is not compatible with PBM Wrapper the transaction **MUST** fail and PBM Tokens should remain in the sender's PBM Wallet.
+[ERC-223](./eip-223.md)

-To ensure consistency, when the contract is being suspended, or a user is being restricted from transferring a token, due to suspected fraud, erroneous transfers etc, similar restrictions **MUST** be applied to the user's requests to unwrap the PBM Token.
+- To ensure consistency, when the contract is being suspended, or a user is being restricted from transferring a token, due to suspected fraud, erroneous transfers etc, similar restrictions **MUST** be applied to the user's requests to unwrap the PBM Token.

-Security audits and tests should be used to verify that unwrap logic behaves as expected or if any complex business logic is being implemented that involves calling an external smart contract to prevent re-entrancy attacks and other forms of call chain attacks.
+- Security audits and tests should be performed to verify that unwrap logic behaves as expected or if any complex business logic is being implemented that involves calling an external smart contract to prevent re-entrancy attacks and other forms of call chain attacks.

-This EIP depends on the security soundness of the underlying book keeping behavior of the token implementation.
+- This EIP depends on the security soundness of the underlying book keeping behavior of the token implementation.

   - The PBM Wrapper should be carefully designed to ensure effective control over permission to mint a new token.
 Failing to safeguard permission to mint a new PBM Token can cause fraudulent issuance and and unauthorised inflation of total token supply.

   - The mapping of each PBM Tokens to the amount of underlying spot token held by the smart contract should be carefully accounted for and audited.

-It is recommended to adopt a token standard that is compatible with ERC-20.
+- It is recommended to adopt a token standard that is compatible with ERC-20.
 Examples of such compatible tokens includes tokens implementing ERC-777 or ERC-1363.
 However, ERC-20 remains the most widely accepted because of its simplicity and there is a high degree of confidence in its security.

 ## Copyright